Popping a crackling in our speakers is sure to raise concerns regardless of what we’re listening to.

 Another basic audio waveform in audio synthesis is the square wave.
 As the name suggests, it looks something like this:

 A perfect square wave would actually sound terrible played back through a speaker.
-There would be inherent crackle in the waveform due to its sharp adjustment from maximum positive to maximum negative voltage and vice versa that happens in every cycle.
+There would be an inherent crackle in the waveform due to its sharp adjustment from maximum positive to maximum negative voltage and vice versa that happens in every cycle.

 But this is just a “perfect mathematical square wave”.
 In practice, the square wave actually resembles something like this: